amybrossard/darwin/readme.md

 ### **Change Log**

+#### **Version 3.10**

+*  Skip records in the match results file that are no longer in the database.

 #### **Version 3.09**

-*  Fixed issue relating to similar damage category names.
-Categories such as "Apex" and "Marginal Apex" are now valied.
+*  Fixed issue relating to the use of similar damage category names.
+Categories such as "Apex" and "Marginal Apex" are now valid.
 *  Fixed issue with last damage category being selected and not displayed or highlighted in MainWindow, ModifyWindow, and TraceWindow.
 *  Fixed crash after modifying record, then attempting to modify again.